Theme 1: Observations

 Theme 2: Modeling

 The modeling component of the program will create assessment tools for newly available high-resolution and Earth System Model simulations to improve our understanding of the uptake of carbon and heat by the Southern Ocean, and our ability to project the role of winds and stratification in determining the impacts of warming on the ocean’s role in climate (image at right - eddy kinetic energy calculated from observations (top), a coarse-resolution model (middle), and a high-resolution model (bottom)).
 Integral to these goals is the development of a Southern Ocean Model Intercomparison Program (SOMIP) aimed at improving the assessment of this and the next generation of climate models.
 An important part of the modeling team’s focus is on developing standardized analysis packages and diagnostics to be shared with the community.

-Principal responsibility for analyzing the next-generation ultra high-resolution models and developing model-data diagnostics, which are necessary to validate these new models at this much smaller scale and use them for future projections, will lie with the University of Arizona (Theme 2 Lead Joellen Russell), Johns Hopkins University (Co-Lead Anand Gnanadesikan) and Princeton University (PI Jorge Sarmiento) in collaboration with NOAA’s Geophysical Fluid Dynamics Laboratory through the Cooperative Institute for Climate Science.
+Principal responsibility for analyzing the next-generation ultra high-resolution models and developing model-data diagnostics, which are necessary to validate these new models at this much smaller scale and use them for future projections, will lie with the University of Arizona (Theme 2 Lead Joellen Russell), Princeton University (Co-Lead Jorge Sarmiento) in collaboration with NOAA’s Geophysical Fluid Dynamics Laboratory through the Cooperative Institute for Climate Science.

 Lead by Climate Central (Heidi Cullen) an independent, non-profit journalism and research organization that promotes understanding of climate science, SOCCOM will collaborate with educators and media professionals to inform policymakers and the public about the challenges of climate change and its impacts on marine life in the context of the Southern Ocean.

 In addition, the SOCCOM integrated team of scientists and educators will: